-For the past five years, students from St. Lawrence University have participated in the Kathryn W. Davis "100 Projects for Peace" granting opportunity.
+For the past seven years, students from St. Lawrence University have participated in the Kathryn W. Davis "100 Projects for Peace" granting opportunity.

 Past recipients have been: